adams-ears/Khandharooms/README.md

 - **Contact Us:** Contact form for direct inquiry, location image using google maps, address and email information.

 ## UX
-This site calls attention to the services provided by Khandha Rooms.
-Exhibiting each individual service clearly and allowing users the ability to contact the studio directly using a contact form.
-There is also an option to listen to previous works to check the production quality via a Spotify embedded button in the about page.
+The site calls attention to the services provided by Khandha Rooms.
+I exhibits each individual service clearly and allows users to contact the studio easily using the 'contact form', there is also an option to listen to previous works to check the production quality via a Spotify embedded button in the about page.
-The website fulfills the owners' goals by guiding users to the service right for them, as well as offering an insight into previous clients whether it may be mixing, mastering or voiceover advertising.
+The website fulfills the owners' goals by guiding users to the service that is right for them, as well as offering an insight into previous clients whether it may be mixing, mastering or voiceover advertising.

 ### User Stories